sang-hyeon/Plastic/readme.md

 }
 ```

 Step 3.
-Use a generated command
+Use a Generated Command
 ```cs
 class AddController : ControllerBase
 {